bitgold7/bitcoin/doc/posv3.1.md

 ## Consensus rules and activation

 - **Activation** – Nodes begin enforcing PoS v3.1 at the agreed block height (set in `chainparams.cpp`).
 Prior releases continue to follow legacy rules but fall out of consensus after activation.
-- **Timestamp granularity** – Block timestamps must be multiples of 16 seconds.
+- **Timestamp rules** – Block timestamps must satisfy `(nTime & nStakeTimestampMask) == 0`,
+   enforcing 16‑second granularity, and be at least `nStakeTargetSpacing` seconds after the previous block.
 - **Stake eligibility** – Inputs must contain at least 1&nbsp;BG and mature for one hour before they can stake.
 - **Block structure** – Each block contains a zero‑value coinbase followed by the coinstake transaction, which pays the input amount plus subsidy.
 - **Block signature** – The staking node signs the block header hash with the key